arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 The purpose of our correlation is to provide a basic setup in the most general way but what it doesn't include is how this correlation is initially retrieved because this is application-specific.
 It's up to the consumer to call the `ICorrelationInfoAccessor.SetCorrelation` at the right moment.

 For example, in [Arcus Web API we use a `HttpCorrelationInfoAccessor` under the hood](https://webapi.arcus-azure.net/features/correlation) that uses the HTTP request features to access this correlation information for each incoming HTTP request.
-This will then be used to automatically correlate all telemetry in the application all the way back to the individual request that was made.
+This will then be used to automatically correlate all telemetry in the application back to the individual request that was made.

 While in Arcus Messaging we will even take it a step further and provide a 3rd level of correlation - Message Processing Cycle Id.
 This is a unique identifier that will be assigned to every attempt when processing an inbound message.